Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 Quirky Idyllwild (Wild Idy) street art

-Tucked away in the San Jacinto Mountains, Idyllwild is one of the most secluded mountain towns in California.
+Idyllwild is one of the most secluded mountain towns tucked away in the San Jacinto Mountains.
 Be prepared for deer sightings and a fresh pine scent when you venture up the windy mountain road to visit this outdoor oasis.

+You’ll definitely want to hike when you visit Idyllwild.
 The most popular hike in the area is Mount San Jacinto via Marion Mountain.
-The trail takes hikers up to the 10,834-foot peak in 5,400 feet of gain.
-There are hike-in Idyllwild camping options available on the mountain and drive-up campsites as well – it’s a great camping option from San Diego.
+The trail takes hikers up to the 10,834-foot peak in 5,400 feet of elevation gain.
+There are also hike-in camping options on the mountain and drive-up campsites.

-After your hike, enjoy the charming amenities and fun things to do in downtown Idyllwild.
-The small mountain town village has a brewery, vintage stores, Native American stores, a pizza restaurant, and various other restaurants.
+After your hike, enjoy the charming amenities and fun activities in downtown Idyllwild.
+The small mountain town village has a brewery, vintage stores, cute boutique shops, a pizza restaurant, and various other eateries.

 Wrightwood